Customer.io vs HubSpot

 Choose Customer.io if:

-• You're a product-led SaaS company with strong behavioral event data
+• You are a product-led SaaS company with strong behavioral event data instrumented in your product

 • Lifecycle messaging (onboarding, activation, retention, upsell) is your primary marketing motion

-• Your team has the technical capability to instrument your product and use Liquid templating
+• Your team has the technical capability to maintain event schemas and Liquid templates

 • You need native push notifications and in-app messaging alongside email and SMS